ruthbuena/Eat-Da-Burger/README.md

-# sequelizedBurger
+Eat Da Burger

-Burger App using Sequelize
+App that lets users serve and devour burgers using MySQL, Node, Express, Handlebars and a homemade ORM